globalizejs/globalize/doc/api/number/number-formatter.md

 // > "3.15"
 ```

-For improved performance on iterations, first create the formatter.
-Then, reuse
+#### Performance Suggestions

-it on each loop.
+For improved performance on iterations, the formatter should be created before the loop.
+Then, it can be reused in each iteration.

 ```javascript
 var numbers = [ 1, 1, 2, 3, ... ];